-Proper planning makes all the difference between a rushed, stressful trip and a restful, worry-free vacation, whether you're traveling for a jam-packed summer trip or just a quick getaway over a three-day holiday weekend.
+Proper planning makes all the difference between a rushed, stressful trip and a restful, worry-free vacation, whether you're traveling for a jam-packed holiday trip or just a quick weekend getaway.
 Luckily, mobile apps are here to help.
 From trip planners and itinerary generators to online marketplaces for flights and hotels, there's no shortage of apps designed to help the tech-savvy traveler.
 Here are a selection of apps we feel could be a great help in making sure your next trip goes off without a hitch.
-(Photo Credit: Jaromir Chalabal/Shutterstock)

 Hipmunk (Android, iOS) presents a fast, all-in-one travel planning and booking solution, with a powerful flight and hotel search engine.
 In addition to the usual flight search criteria such as price, Hipmunk also includes an agony index for flight duration, number of stops and other factors.
 Users can also take advantage of last minute hotel deals, view reviews from TripAdvisor and other sources, and check out heat maps that show hotel proximity to shopping, dining and entertainment venues.